dinhomathias/Amc/Exception-Handling.md

 telegram.error.BadRequest: Message is too long
 ```

 For the last one you can check if your message is too long by comparing with `telegram.constants.MAX_MESSAGE_LENGTH`.
-There is something for captions: `telegram.constants.MAX_CAPTION_LENGTH`.
+There is something similar for captions: `telegram.constants.MAX_CAPTION_LENGTH`.

 ### Other exceptions
 If a handler raises an uncaught exception that is no `TelegramError` (e.g. an `IndexError`), the exception will be caught and logged by the `Dispatcher`, so that the bot does not crash but you still have an indication of it and can address the issue.
 To take advantage of this, it is imperative to set up the `logging` module.